 Besides Bose and Sony, Sennheiser is another known contender for its great-sounding noise cancellation headphones.
 Pretty much, they are a great alternative that doesn’t require you to break the bank.

-With a minimal yet beautiful design and built-in noise cancellation, the SENNHEISER HD 450BT targets the budget crowd.
+With a minimal yet beautiful design and built-in noise cancellation, the SENNHEISER HD 450BT wireless headphones targets the budget crowd.

 Sennheiser didn’t want to grab attention with bold designs be cause the brand’s name alone speaks for itself.

-You can find the 450BT in white and black; both colors have a sophisticated smooth semi-matte finish.
+You can find the 450BT wireless headphones in white and black; both colors have a sophisticated smooth semi-matte finish.
 They are generously cushioned with memory foam earpads and an overall comfortable fit.
-Although they have a discreet design, they look really stylish and luxurious design-wise; they might be my favorite headphones from Sennheiser.
+Although they have a discreet design, they look really stylish and luxurious design-wise; they might be my favorite over ear headphones from Sennheiser.

 They are compatible with Bluetooth 5.0 and support all codex from AAC, AptX to SBC.
 While the Sennheiser smart control app available for both Android and iOS offers full adjustable EQ and firmware updates for the headphone.
 We also consider them to be great headphones for dubstep music.

-For the price they come with, they deliver excellent noise cancellation.
+For the price they come with, these wireless headphones deliver excellent noise cancellation.
 As for the sound quality, if it has a Sennheiser Logo, it sounds lovely.
 No worries, you can always trust Sennheiser in this aspect.